Solid State Drives are on the Rise due to Efficiency and Price

 The below chart demonstrates his findings.
 All figures are in Watts.

-It only takes a quick glance at that chart to see that SSD represents a significant improvement in efficiency/sustainability.
-We can see that’s true in a variety of scenarios.
+It only takes a glance at that chart to see that SSD represents a significant improvement in efficiency/sustainability, and we can see that’s true in various scenarios.

 The resulting energy use between the two types of drives is detailed in this second chart (again, the numbers are in Watts):

 Again, as would be expected, SSD is dramatically more efficient.
-The truly interesting figure is the extent to which solid state drives consume less energy as a multiple.
-That’s a simple calculation between those two numbers.
+The fascinating figure is the extent to which solid-state drives consume less energy as a multiple, and that’s a simple calculation between those two numbers.
 According to this 2013 report incorporating research and analysis from two independent sources, SSD is 5.4 times more efficient.

 Price – Computerworld

 In 2012, Lucas Mearian of Computerworld wrote a follow-up to a 2009 article in which he compared the two different types of drives.
-Although we are now two years beyond that sequel piece, it’s interesting in terms of revealing the continual improvements made to the technology.
-He called price “the single biggest change.”
+Although we are now two years beyond that sequel piece, it’s interesting to reveal the continual improvements made to the technology.
+He called the price “the single biggest change.”

 Mearian noted that in 2009, SSD’s cost approximately $3 USD per gigabyte.
 By 2012, that number had dropped to about $1 USD per gigabyte – a savings of about 67%.